StevenLAdler/spotify_playlist_maker/README.md

         }
 }
 ```
-First, create this file in the spotify_playlist_maker folder
+First, create this file in the spotify_playlist_maker folder.

-Right now, you can fill in the SPREADSHEET_ID value and leave the spotify section blank
+Right now, you can fill in the SPREADSHEET_ID value and leave the spotify section blank.

-Also the RANGE_NAME may have to be tweaked based on the spreadsheet setup
+Also the RANGE_NAME may have to be tweaked based on the spreadsheet setup.

-Here is the spreadsheet that this RANGE_NAME conforms to
+Here is the spreadsheet that this RANGE_NAME conforms to.

 ![image](https://user-images.githubusercontent.com/8782132/120356735-e3210200-c2c1-11eb-87a9-ffc284689c4f.png)

 ### 2. Google Sheets API Setup

-Run the quickstart.py file to generate a token.json file and place it in this folder
+Run the quickstart.py file to generate a token.json file and place it in this folder.

 More Details here:
 https://developers.google.com/sheets/api/quickstart/python

+(Note: the quickstart.py file can be deleted after token creation)

 Create a Google Cloud project, generate a key, and place it in this folder.